 She was commenced on GnRH antagonist Degarelix.
 This was accompanied by an injection site reaction after her second injection and severe hot flushes.
 Her testosterone was suppressed to <0.3 nmol/L after 2 weeks of treatment.
 There was also reduction in skin oiliness and acne but no change in facial hirsutism or glycaemic control.
 Intermittent Estalis continuous has been used to control hot flushes.
 The presence of gonadotrophin-dependent hyperandrogenism in the absence of an ovarian lesion is indicative of a diagnosis of ovarian hyperthecosis.

-Figure 1: Physical appearance of the patient

 Figure 1: results from ovarian vein sampling